pagevamp/halongdemo/README.md

 * Avoid creating god object and long methods
 * Keep the method in one place, inject the class and call it, DRY
 * Avoid in-line comments (comment with code), put comments in the method doc
+* Code review to ensure code quality and integrity

 ## Installation